 Mushroom Fabric Is Good for the Planet

 Mycelium products have a very low environmental footprint.
-They feed on agricultural waste, require minimal water, and their often grown in dark factories with mild temperatures so there is minimal energy costs.
+They feed on agricultural waste, require minimal water and they're often grown in dark factories with mild temperatures so there's minimal energy costs.
 And of course, it benefits the earth when composted.

 Mushroom Fabric: Sustainable Clothes For A Greener Future